-Winner of Europe's Leading Tourist Award at the World Travel Awards in 2019, 2020 and 2021, EPIC is a must-see on a visit to Dublin.
-Situated in the heart of the reinvigorated Docklands, this immersive museum traces the story of Ireland's emigrants, some of whom went on to become scientists, singers, artists, poets and presidents both in Canada and beyond.
+Winner of Europe's Leading Tourist Award at the World Travel Awards in 2019, 2020 and 2021, EPIC is must-see on a visit to Dublin.
+Situated in the heart of the reinvigorated Docklands, this immersive museum traces the story of Ireland's emigrants, some of whom went on to become scientists, singers, artists, poets and presidents all over the world.